MoeRichert-USDA/scinet-geospatial-site/sn_collections/_events/2022-8-31-Geospatial-Workshop-7.md

 ---

-title: "Session 7: Interactive BYOP session + demo"
+title: "Session 7: Interactive BYOP session + Open Drone Map demo"
 author: Moe Richert
 excerpt: Attendees are encouraged to Bring Your Own Problem (BYOP) for discussion and troubleshooting.
 A demonstation of using Open Drone Map on Atlas will be presented.
 categories: [Geospatial Workshop]